 Our survey asked customers about the sustainability issues they care about and expect us to be addressing.
 Although the issues raised varied across regions, some core priorities were common to customers across the world.

 Globally, the top five issues remained relatively similar compared to 2016.
 The only noticeable change is that water is now among the most important issues for C&A to address:

 A core part of our sustainability commitment is to help our customers look good, feel good and do good.
 The survey gives us strong insights into how we can bring our customers along with us on our sustainability journey.
 In 2017, our customers told us what we have been doing right, and what we need to focus on in the future.

 Responsible sourcing and product sustainability

-Customers told us they see our strong leadership in organic cotton, and that they want to know more about where their products come from.
+Customers told us they see our strong leadership in organic cotton.
+In Europe, customers increasingly wanted C&A to communicate where their products come from.